Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Applications

 \subsubsection{Emotional Support Companions}

-These agents aim to provide sustained, empathetic assistance for users’ emotional well-being, where effectiveness depends strongly on user-contingent factors such as preferred tone, boundaries, and proactivity \citep{irfan2024recommendations}.
-Personalization can be realized from both sides, where users may actively shape an agent’s persona and interaction dynamics to better match their needs \citep{zhang2025Customizing}, while agents may adapt their behavior by explicitly modeling supportive strategies during interaction \citep{alotaibi2024role}.
-For example, ComPeer \citep{liu2024compeer} provides proactive peer support by detecting key moments in a dialogue and generating supportive check-ins based on conversation history and personalized strategies.
-MultiAgentESC \citep{xu2025multiagentesc} enables strategy-aware support via a multi-agent pipeline that evaluates dialogue understanding, strategy selection, and response generation, providing a diverse set of personalized responses for complex emotional interactions.
-ARIEL \citep{sorino2024ariel} takes affect-aware support further by integrating physiological signals to track emotional states and adjust responses accordingly.
-These research trends are reflected in companion-style products such as Replika and Inflection AI’s Pi, which focus on long-term personalization and relationship-building as core product features \citep{replika,pi}.
+Emotional support companions provide sustained and empathetic assistance for users’ well-being, where personalization depends strongly on preferred tone, boundaries, and proactivity \citep{irfan2024recommendations}.
+In this setting, personalization can arise both from user-side customization of the agent’s persona and from agent-side adaptation of supportive strategies during interaction \citep{zhang2025Customizing,alotaibi2024role}.
+Representative systems include ComPeer \citep{liu2024compeer}, which delivers proactive peer support based on dialogue history, MultiAgentESC \citep{xu2025multiagentesc}, which uses a strategy-aware multi-agent pipeline for emotionally complex interactions, and ARIEL \citep{sorino2024ariel}, which further incorporates physiological signals for affect-aware adaptation.
+Similar priorities are reflected in companion-style products such as Replika and Pi, where long-term personalization and relationship-building are central design features \citep{replika,pi}.